couchbaselabs/couchbase-lite-python/README.md

 This directory contains a Python API binding of [Couchbase Lite For C][CBL_C], based on [CFFI][CFFI].

-It's still incomplete, has only had some informal testing, and that only on macOS.
+It's still incomplete, has only had some informal testing, mostly on macOS.
 It is **NOT SUPPORTED BY COUCHBASE**.
 Even if you are a Couchbase customer, our support team cannot help you with using this library.

 Here's a snippet of code to show what the API looks like: